 I had a lamb once when I was a kid.
 Notice I said once… One year of raising a lamb was enough for my dad, who is an expert at raising show steers not sheep.
 Sheep?
-We didn’t know much about raising those.
-The only reason we bought a lamb for show was that I was little, and the show steer my dad had bought me turned out to be wild.
-I was 9 years old, which is how old you have to be in order to compete at the fair.
+We didn’t know anything about raising sheep.
+The only reason we bought a lamb for me to show was that I was little, and the show steer my dad had bought me turned out to be wild.
+I was 9 years old, which is how old you have to be in order to compete at the county fair.
 Me vs. a 1000 pound animal, my dad decided, was not a great match.
 So, he suggested showing a pig.

 I named him Hungry Jack.
 Seem strange?
 Not if you know two things.
-I loved Hungry Jack biscuits, and my lamb ate his wooden fence.
-He ate the fence… He whittled that sucker down to almost nothing.
+I loved Hungry Jack biscuits, and my lamb ate the wooden fence he was corralled in like it was a bowl of Honey Bunches of Oats.
+He ate the fence… He whittled wooden boards down to almost nothing in certain spots.
 It wasn’t like we weren’t feeding the thing either.
-He had plenty of food, water, and nice pasture, but apparently, the fence was an appetizing treat.
+He had plenty of food, water, and a nice, big pasture full of luscious green grass, but apparently, the fence was an appetizing treat.
 Who knew?

 I had heard that sheep had a reputation for not being the sharpest tools in the animal shed, and the state of the wooden fence was further evidence that this was the truth.